5 Warning Signs Your Shopify Store Is Losing Customers

 Why It Happens

-Poor post-purchase experience like confusing return process, lack of order editing flexibility.
+Poor post-purchase experience confusing return process, lack of order editing flexibility.

-Limited engagement after the first purchase like no upsells, loyalty rewards, or follow-up communication.
+Limited engagement after the first purchase no upsells, loyalty rewards, or follow-up communication.

 Frustration from small issues like wrong size, shipping delays, or inability to update an order.